-For detailed information about retirement benefits - including medical, dental, and life insurance - please contact Victoria Donovan, Harvard's Benefits Business Partner for the FAS (victoria\donovan@harvard.edu or 617-495-4938).
-Information about current retirement and retiree health benefits are also available on HARVie, Harvard University's intranet for employees: http://hr.harvard.edu.
+For detailed information about retirement benefits - including medical, dental, and life insurance - please contact Sadiyah Jackson, Harvard's Benefits Consultant for the FAS (sadiyah_jackson@harvard.edu).
+Information about current retirement and retiree health benefits is also available on HARVie, Harvard University's intranet for employees: http://hr.harvard.edu.

 In addition, the Harvard University Retirees Association (HURA) publishes Harvard Resources for Retirees: A Directory of Services and Resources Available to Harvard University Retired Employees.
-The brochure is available in the HURA office (Smith Campus Center, Room 664), as well as through HARVie.
+The booklet is available in the Human Resources office (114 Mt.
+Auburn Street, 4th Floor), as well as through HARVie and the HURA website.